List of We Bare Bears characters: Panda

-Ice Bear
+Ice

 Ice Bear is a polar bear.
-He is the youngest of the three brothers.
+He is the youngest of the Bears.
 Ice Bear is often rather stoic and rarely speaks.
 When he does, he speaks mostly in the third person and says his name first instead of I as shown in "The Audition".
 It is revealed in "Yuri and the Bear" that Ice Bear was raised by a Russian man named Yuri after his mother was suggested to have been killed by poachers.
 This is how he learned Russian, and because Yuri spoke exclusively in the third person, this is most likely how Ice Bear obtained the habit.
 He earned accommodation by doing chores, and Yuri taught him how to use the axe, cook, fix machinery, knit, play Uno with standard cards, as Ice ends up teaching Yuri calculus.
 He was cut adrift into the ocean when Yuri had to let him go to save him from the poachers, and the ice floated away from the mainland.
 He is multilingual, having been shown to speak Korean, French, Japanese (on "Losing Ice") and Russian fluently.
 Ice Bear also is able to speak to pigeons in the episode "Our Stuff."
 He is also a skilled chef, dancer, piano player, roboticist and engineer, charade player (on "My Clique"; it was revealed on "The Island" that he learned to speak very late, and originally used his charades skills to communicate), poet (which he writes in French), ice skater and a mixed martial artist (cited as Brazilian jiu-jitsu on "Chloe", but his skill set is closer to Taekwondo and judo with skills in Nunchaku, Shuriken and swords and ninja stars).
 In "I Am Ice Bear", he suffers a head injury and is able to speak properly.
 Ice Bear is the most composed of the brothers, always maintaining an "ice-cool attitude" in even the most awkward and embarrassing of situations.
 As seen in "Losing Ice" and "Coffee Cave", his brothers often take him for granted and are unappreciative of all the cooking and cleaning he does, although they eventually realize the error of their ways.
 Ice Bear sleeps in the refrigerator with a fire axe which he can use with either hand.
-Of the three bears, he has the closest relationship with Chloe, almost acting as a quiet big brother to her.
+Of the Three Bears, he has the closest relationship with Chloe, almost acting as a quiet big brother to her.

-According to the episode "Road Trip", Ice Bear's height is 6’2” (1.88 m).
+According to the episode "Road Trip", Ice Bear's height is 6'2" (1.88 m).